-The silver lining in all of this is that people are getting back to basics as a result of the hardships and the importance of cooking meals at home is making a huge comeback for many families.
+The silver lining of the economic doldrums of recent years is that people are getting back to basics as a result of the hardships and the importance of cooking meals at home is making a huge comeback for many families.

 Fortunately, even if a family is on government assistance, whole, local foods can be purchased at farmer’s markets and even healthfood stores with Food Stamps.

 In addition, even the tightest of food budgets can easily include one of the most nourishing and cheap foods on the planet – natto.

 Natto is a form of fermented soybean that, at least in my local area, is only available at Asian supermarkets in the frozen section.